What Is A 1st Class Lever

 Diving Deeper: Mechanics and Physics of First-Class Levers

-To truly grasp the power of first-class levers, we need to delve into the physics behind their operation.
-The fundamental principle at play is the principle of moments, also known as the law of levers.
+To truly grasp the power of first-class levers, we need to get into the physics behind their operation.
+Even so, the fundamental principle at play is the principle of moments, also known as the law of levers.
 This law states that for a lever to be in equilibrium (balanced), the sum of the clockwise moments must equal the sum of the counter-clockwise moments.

 A moment is the turning effect of a force and is calculated by multiplying the force by the perpendicular distance from the fulcrum to the line of action of the force.
 In the context of a first-class lever: